-Scorpiones understands the vital need to predict and disclose scenarios of cyber threats that might be launched from vehicle interfaces, remote network services, source code, in-vehicle data transmissions, or communications protocols.
+Scorpiones understands the need to predict and prevent scenarios of cyber threats that might be launched against vehicle interfaces, risking the lives of the drivers and pedestrians, as well as damage property.

 Manipulating and tempering the CAN bus package and reverse engineering